unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ## Uno Platform 5.4

 Uno Platform 5.4 contains one breaking change.
 The [`Uno.Extensions`](https://aka.platform.uno/uno-extensions) compatibility with legacy UWP apps has been removed.
-If your app is UWP based and uses Uno.Extensions, in order to migrate to Uno Platform 5.4, you can keep using [previous releases of Uno.Extensions](https://github.com/unoplatform/uno.extensions/releases), or [migrate your app to WinUI](https://platform.uno/docs/articles/updating-to-winui3.html).
+If your app is UWP-based and uses Uno.Extensions, in order to migrate to Uno Platform 5.4, you can keep using [previous releases of Uno.Extensions](https://github.com/unoplatform/uno.extensions/releases), or [migrate your app to WinUI](https://platform.uno/docs/articles/updating-to-winui3.html).

 All the other features of Uno Platform 5.4 continue to be compatible with both UWP and WinUI apps.